river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 - You can also branch when you want to work with others on different files.
 Branching allows collaborators to have their own isolated workspace and it encourages parallel development.
 When using this method, be sure that any two people are never editing the same file.
 - You can branch when you want to experiment without affecting the main working version.
 This works well when you have a functional script and want to add a brainstorm, draft, and develop a new feature.
 Creating this new feature off of the main branch ensures the version that currently works doesn't get altered until the new feature is confirmed to harmoniously integrate into the existing pipeline.
 If you are doing this, the main branch should generally not be changed until the other feature branch(es) are merged back in.
 ### When should I fork?
+- Forking is generally not recommeneded within the scope of RC SFA work.
 - You should fork when you want to make a personal copy of another person's repo so that when you make your own edits, it won't affect the original repo.
-Forking is generally advised when you don't plan to directly collaborate with the original repo's author.
-Forking works well when you want to work with and/or contribute to an open-source project.
+Forking is generally advised when you don't plan to directly collaborate with the original repo's author and works well when you want to work with and/or contribute to an open-source project.
 - You can fork when you want to use someone else's repo as a starting point to your own new idea or direction.
 Note that when you branch, everyone is still working off a single repository.
 When you fork, however, you create a duplicated copy of the repository, thus creating two repos.
 ### When should I merge?